-Having moved a national lockdown, we've made some alterations to the services we provide.
+We've made some alterations to the services we provide.
 All of our services continue to operate, but:

 - If you need emergency mental health support, please call (01472) 256256 and select option 3.
 Crisis are still carrying out face-to-face assessments but you must call the Single Point of Access before attending.

 - Safespace continues to operate between 5.30pm and 11pm through Zoom, with in-person support available for first-time users at NAViGO House on Brighowgate in Grimsby if preferred.

 - The 24/7 coronavirus support line continues to operate as normal.

 - Cafe Blue, NAViGO House Coffee Shop and People's Park Cafe are all closed.

 - Group activities will continue online.